yegor256/blog/_posts/2014/apr/2014-04-20-how-hourly-rate-is-calculated.md

 tags: xdsd
 description: |
-  In this article, we discuss a very sensitive and important topic&mdash;who should get higher rates in extremely distributed projects.
+  In this article, we discuss a very sensitive and important topic---who should get higher rates in extremely distributed projects.
 keywords:
   - hourly rates of freelancers